 The report provides an important framework and road map for mental health that responds to people’s needs, respects their rights and ensures that the dignity of every person is respected.

-Dementia is listed under mental health at the WHO, but it is pleasing to note that due to the advocacy of DAI and Autism International at the Mental Health GAP forum last year, dementia is now formally recognised there as a condition causing those of us digosed with it as having cognitive disabilities, rather than it being a mental illness, intellectual disability or psychosocial disability.
+Dementia is listed under mental health at the WHO, but it is pleasing to note that due to the advocacy of DAI and Autistic Minority International at the Mental Health GAP forum last year, dementia is now formally recognised there as a condition causing those of us digosed with it as having cognitive disabilities, rather than it being a mental illness, intellectual disability or psychosocial disability.

 In the Introduction of this report, it states: